I don’t want just anyone looking at my personal information – who’ll get to see it?

 Is everybody in the country doing this?

-The Health Information Exchange is local – just for Birmingham and Solihull.
-But similar approaches to sharing information are also happening in other parts of the country.
+The Shared Care Record is local.
+But similar approaches to enabling health and care organisations to see information needed for people’s care are also happening in other parts of the country.

 Surely all the places I’ve had care already have my information?